The mission of this Web site is to promote diversity and cultural

 It has enormous societal, cultural, political and historic implications.

-It's been blame for wars and praised for bringing people together.
+It's been blamed for wars and praised for bringing people together.
 But

 it is practiced in some form across the world by billions of people every